 We don’t like to wait, so marinating at room temperature speeds up the process.
 If you have the time, marinate overnight in the refrigerator.

 - Dehydrate for 6 hours at 165°F (74°C).

 Remove the strips of beef from the baggie, allowing any excess moisture to drip off.
 Arrange the strips in a single row on your dehydrator trays.

 Tip: Halfway through the 6 hours, check the strips and dab away any fat that rose to the surface of the strips with a paper towel.

 - Cool and store in an airtight container.

 Allow the beef to cool to room temperature, about 2 hours.
 Store in a mason jar or a freezer baggie.
 Add a food-safe desiccant packet to remove moisture.

 Tip: If your container fogs up after sealing, it may be a sign that your beef is not dry enough.
 Remove it and dehydrate it longer.
 Properly dried beef jerky should crack slightly when bent, but not snap in half.

 That’s it!
 You can enjoy the spicy beef jerky fresh out of the dehydrator, or store it in the pantry for up to 2 months.
 For some more tips about making homemade beef jerky, read more below.

 How To Store Homemade Beef Jerky

 After you finish marinading and dehydrating your beef jerky, the last thing you want is for it to spoil in just a few days.
 Take some precautions and make sure you follow these guidelines to storing homemade beef jerky.

 - Use an airtight container.
 The easiest way to prolong your jerky’s shelf life is to use an airtight container like a mason jar.
 Freezer baggies will also work fairly well, but sandwich baggies are not ideal.

 – Try a Vacuum Sealer if you have a lot of beef to dehydrate.
 These suck out all of the oxygen and provide an excellent seal for long-term storage.

-- Use oxygen absorber packets.
-Also known as desiccant packets, these small pouches contain oxygen-absorbing silica gel.
+- Use moisture absorber packets.
+Also known as desiccant packets, these small pouches contain a dehydrating silica gel.
 Buy food-safe desiccant packets here on Amazon.